 Tampere’s industrial success in the 1800s paved the way for the modern, sophisticated scene visitors enjoy today.
 It’s a city cast between two lakes, with a river cutting through its center.
-A patch of rapids churns past Keskustori city square.
-The city’s museums, restaurants and upmarket night scene leave tourists with plenty of motivation to book several nights’ stay in accommodation near Tampere.
+The city’s museums, restaurants, and upmarket night scene leave tourists with plenty of motivation to book several nights in accommodation near Tampere.

-The city’s main shops and restaurants follow Hameenkatu (Main Street), which runs east-to-west through the center of town and approaches the railway station, where there are several hotels in Tampere.
+The city’s main shops and restaurants follow Hameenkatu – or the Main Street – which runs east-to-west through the center of town and approaches the railway station, where there are several hotels in Tampere.
 There are also a few hotels in the Pispala workers’ district, a hilltop area with fine views located two kilometers north of the city center.
+Tampere Airport

-Tampere Airport is nearly 20 kilometers outside of town, with on-site accommodation catering for through-travelers.
-Ryanair flies discount connections to cities across Northern and Central Europe.
+is nearly 20 kilometers outside of town, with on-site accommodation catering for through-travelers.
 Trains to Helsinki take from 90 minutes to two hours to make the journey.